mohamedezz96/Terraform-AWS-EFS-CSI-Driver/README.md

 - `aws_efs_csi_driver_role_name`: The name of the IAM role that will be created for the EFS CSI Driver controller.
 - `aws_efs_controller_sa_name`: The name of the Kubernetes serviceaccount that will be created for the EFS CSI Driver controller.
 - `aws_efs_node_sa_name`: The name of the Kubernetes serviceaccount that will be created for the EFS CSI Driver Node.
-- `values_file`: The path to the YAML file containing additional configuration values for the ALB controller.
+- `values_file`: The path to the YAML file containing additional configuration values for the AWS EFS CSI Driver.

 ### Deployment